Amorymeltzer/ksp/README.md

 perl parseScience.pl -u <savefile_name> -<opts>
 ````

 Simply run the script and an Excel file named `scienceToDo.xlsx` shoud appear.
-Use `-u` to specify the username of your savefile and it will use the external files found in your install; otherwise, it will require local versions of `ScienceDefs.cfg` and `persistent.sfs`.
+Use `-u` to specify the username of your savefile and it will use the files found in your install; otherwise, it will require local versions of `ScienceDefs.cfg` and `persistent.sfs`.
+If you want it to calculate SCANsat data, pass the `-i` flag.

+Alternatively, use a custom config file...

 #### Advanced Usage
 ##### .parsesciencerc Config File